schocco/img-similarity-search/README.md

-# img-similarity-search
+# Image Similarity Search
-POC for similarity search by abstract features
+POC for similarity search by abstract features.

 ![components.png](components.png)

+An image vectorizer (a convolutional neural network which was trained to classify genre/style of paintings) is used to extract different vector representations from approx 75'000 paintings.
+The image metadata and extracted vectors are indexed in elasticsearch.
+Clients can search for similar paintings by letting elasticsearch compute vector similarity using either cosine similarity or l2 normalization.

 ## Setup